 Sew the robe fronts to the robe back at the shoulders, right sides together.
 Finish these seams.
 New to seam finishing?
 Check out this post.

 Make the belt loops – fold the loop right sides together, matching the long edges.
 Stitch.
 (Note: I used my serger because it was fast and it’s the machine I was sitting at.
 You absolutely don’t need a serger to sew this).
 Turn the loops right side out.
 I like to use my Dritz Quick Turn (affiliate link) tool to do this – seriously now that I have one I curse the years I spent using a safety pin.
 But safety pins totally work.
 They just take longer.

+Place your belt pieces right sides together, matching the short edges.
+Stitch across one short edge so your belt is now one long piece.
 Next, take your belt and fold in half, right sides together, matching long edges.
 Sew down long side and one short end (top picture).

 While you’re at it, sew two short ends of the band together, right sides together (bottom picture).

 Turn the belt right side out.
 Fold the raw short ends 1/2″ (12mm) to the inside of the belt.
 Press the entire belt.
 Topstitch across the end to close it.
 You can continue topstitching around the rest of the belt if desired.